Home Library Translate

 From that gift on, the value of each donor to your organization grows.
 The lifetime value of a loyal donor can make that small loss on acquisition fade into insignificance.
 The donor’s value to the organization grows with each subsequent gift.

 Think about that.
 Some generous person ran the gauntlet of distractions to open your new donor appeal.
 They took in your message and responded with sympathy.
 They weighed the pros and cons of giving.
 They made a decision to act.
-They acted: wrote a check, found a stamp, walked to the mailbox.
+They acted: wrote a check, found a stamp, and walked to the mailbox.

 Yet seven or eight of these new enthusiasts will probably never repeat this satisfying act of support to your organization.
 We’ll look at why – and how you can beat those odds – in a future post.